Nunca Mais Vendo Cavalos

 Until the day you die

-Maybe there's no forgiveness
+Maybe, there’s no forgiveness

-I sold you for a few coins
+I sold you for some cash

 What I did was cruel